anyaevostinar/anyaevostinar.github.io/classes/201-w24/syllabus.md

 * **Programming deliverables** There will be weekly(ish) programming homework assignments during the term, some of which you'll complete individually and some with a partner.
 You will also complete a final programming project at the end of the term.
 The programming deliverables allow you to demonstrate mastery of some of the key learning objectives in this course -- particularly those focused on writing and organizing larger programs.
 These contribute to your final grade according to the *specifications grading* scale outlined below.
 You will have the opportunity to revise these *individually* (regardless of whether they were originally individual or paired assignments), as detailed below.

 * **In-class quizzes** Some of the learning objectives for the course can't be measured through programming assignments.
-Instead, your mastery of these objectives will be assessed in weekly in-class quizzes, generally on Wednesdays.
+Instead, your mastery of these objectives will be assessed in weekly in-class quizzes, generally on Mondays.
 There is a specific list of learning objectives that you should demonstrate your mastery of on these quizzes, and each objective will appear on at least two quizzes, though often more.
 This means that you have multiple chances to demonstrate your understanding, and where you are with each objective at the end of the term is what will matter for your grade.
 I realize this is different than how you are probably used to having quizzes, so we'll discuss this more in class and throughout the term.
 There are also more details below.

 ### Programming Grading Scale